DimitriMeistermann/BulkRNAseq/ReadMe.txt

 	5- Run the script

 #Warning
 	-Sample Names must not contain special character like '(/-', but can contain dot.
+Condition names must not contain '_' (underscore)
 	-Do not open expression file with Excel: Excel converts some gene names into date.
 	-Don't hesitate to remove abnormal sample (see figs/DistribCountPerSample.pdf and results/SamplesAbstract.tsv).
 	-With fdrtool package, Q-value has a minumim of 1.09048e-14, that can explain the clumping effect on the 2nd page of Volcano plots.